-If you live in a multi-story home, place your router on the highest level as WiFi signal travels down better than up.
+If you live in a multi-story home, place your router on the highest level.
+This helps since WiFi signal travels down better than up.
 If you live in a one-story home, place your router in the center of the house.
-Other than that, it also helps to place your equipment on the highest level of furniture or as far away as possible from highly-wired areas like behind the TV or under your office desk.
+Other than that, it also helps to place your equipment on the highest level of furniture.
+Or, place your device far away from highly-wired areas like under your office desk.

 Give Your Router a Break

 Like our bodies, electronics also need rest to continue to function at their prime.
 That’s why it’s important to give your router (and modem if you have one separately) a break sometimes.
 We recommend restarting both at least once a month to refresh your internet connection.
 If you experience frequent interruptions in service, you may consider resetting your equipment daily or look into upgrading altogether.

 Make things easier for yourself by setting a monthly reminder on your phone.
 Or, invest in an outlet timer that takes care of resetting plugged-in devices for you.

 Having a better understanding of WiFi and the internet is the first step to having a better home connection.
 If you aren’t happy with your current service, enter your zip code below to view internet providers near you.